JoeAlexxxxx/3DLineReconstruction/README.md

 # 3D Line Reconstruction

-This is a public repository for 3D line reconstruction.
+This is a public repository for our paper: "Clustering, triangulation, and evaluation of 3D lines in multiple images".

-## Features

-- Accurate 3D line segment clustering  with the support of a probability model.
-- Robust triangulation is achieved by a universal framework that refines the 3D line with various forms of geometric consistency.

-## CMake
+## Install

 Our code compiles and runs normally under VS2019, on the Windows11 system with CMake 3.24.
+We have provided the
-In order to achieve more efficient search, we need a GPU that supports CUDA.
+In order to achieve more efficient knn search, we need a GPU that supports CUDA.

 - Locally compiled software and hardware environment
   - VisualStudio 2019